Barbara Bush, wife and mother of presidents, dies at 92

 Breaking News Emails

+The former president, who is 93, "of course is broken-hearted to lose his beloved Barbara, his wife of 73 years," McGrath said Tuesday night.
+"He held her hand all day today and was at her side when she left this good earth."

+"Obviously, this is a very challenging time," McGrath said.
+"But it will not surprise all of you who know and love him that he also is being stoic and strong, and is being lifted up by his large and supportive family."

-The only other woman to have been the wife and mother of a president was Abigail Adams, whose husband, John Adams, was the nation's second president, and whose son, John Quincy Adams, the sixth.
+The only other woman to have been the wife and mother of presidents was Abigail Adams, whose husband, John Adams, was the nation's second president, and whose son, John Quincy Adams, the sixth.

 In a statement, George W. Bush called his mother "a fabulous First Lady and a woman unlike any other who brought levity, love, and literacy to millions."